isaacvock/PipelineDocs/docs/deploy.md

-# Deploying THE_Aligner
+# Running a Snakemake pipeline

-This page provides instructions for running a Snakemake pipeline.
+This page provides instructions for running Snakemake pipelines.
 The Quickstart section includes a code block that succinctly lays out all of the required steps.
 The Setup section goes into more detail about each step touched upon in the Quickstart.

 ## Quickstart